 Don't make them too far in advance because the cucumbers do release a little water after they're cut.

-This recipe is great for any phase of the South Beach Diet, as well as being low-carb, gluten-free, Paleo (with approved guacamole), dairy-free, meatless, and vegan.
+This recipe is low-carb, Keto, low-glycemic, gluten-free, Paleo (with approved guacamole), dairy-free, meatless, vegan and South Beach Diet friendly.
 When it comes to healthy appetizers, this is the bomb!

 Find More Recipes Like This One: